stx-advox/stacks-advocates/.github/ISSUE_TEMPLATE/sense-making--add-action-item.md

 What is the problem you're seeing?
 How does it impact members of the Stacks community?
 How do you think we can fix it?
-How do you think the governance group can support this effort?
+How do you think the SIP groups or Stacks advocates clans can support this effort?

 -->